CS3733-C23-Team-B/CS3733-C23-Team-B-Prototype-1/README.md

 <br>Pathfinding Integration - on the home page, click the Pathfinding Navigation Button to visit the page.
 <br>Exit Application- on any of the navigation pages, click the Profile Icon Navigation Button and then the Exit Application button to Exit Application.
 <br>
 <br>Depth First Search - Navigate to the pathfinding page by clicking the Pathfinding navigation button.
-Then select a starting node and ending node from the dropdowns
-Then generate a path by clicking the Find Shortest Path Button
+Then select a starting node and ending node from the dropdowns.
+Then generate a path by clicking the Find Shortest Path Button.
 <br>
 <br>View all nodes - Navigate to the database page by clicking on the Database navigation button.
 Then click on Query Nodes to view the nodes
 <br>View all Edges - Navigate to the database page by clicking on the Database navigation button.
 Then click on Query Edges to view the nodes